andrewnyr/www.as211562.net/content/pages/peering.md

               ##### additionally, we may:

-              *   c hange our peering policy at any time
+              *   change our peering policy at any time

               *   approve or d eny a peering request at any time for any reason